 Each year, stroke-related death and disability affect thousands of stroke patients, their families, employers, and communities in Wisconsin.
-Almost 2,500 people died of stroke in Wisconsin in 2016 making it the fifth leading cause of death.1,2 In 2017, there were over 11,000 hospitalizations in Wisconsin where stroke was the principal diagnosis and about seven out of 10 occurred in people over the age of 65.3 Due to Wisconsin’s efforts to improve stroke triage and treatment, 94 percent of people hospitalized survived their stroke (at the point of discharge from the hospital).
+Just over 2,500 people died of stroke in Wisconsin in 2017, making it the fifth leading cause of death.1,2 In 2017, there were over 11,000 hospitalizations in Wisconsin where stroke was the principal diagnosis and about seven out of 10 occurred in people over the age of 65.3 Due to Wisconsin’s efforts to improve stroke triage and treatment, 94 percent of people hospitalized survived their stroke (at the point of discharge from the hospital).
 However, only about 44 percent of survivors were discharged to their home.
 The majority of the other survivors are discharged to skilled care or rehabilitation facilities.
 These numbers do not include the thousands of people who experienced transient ischemic attacks (TIAs) but were not admitted to the hospital.

 Stroke is devastating and often results in life-changing and permanent disabilities.
 Survivors can require intensive rehabilitation and face significant challenges in navigating clinical and community services on the road to recovery.